Computers in the classroom: Ineffective use

-Intrinsic barriers such as a belief in more traditional teaching practices and individual attitudes towards computers in education as well as the teachers own comfort with computers and their ability to use them all result in varying effectiveness in the integration of computers in the classroom.
+Intrinsic barriers such as a belief in more traditional teaching practices and individual attitudes towards computers in education as well as the teachers own comfort with computers and their ability to use them all result in varying effectiveness in the integrations of computers in the classroom.
 Even with the increased access to computers within education systems the actual use of computers in the class room lacks meaningful activities that involve the students.
 Teachers also appear to abandon the intended educational uses of the computers purely for communication between staff and parents as well as preparation of more traditional learning materials.
 A survey collected data from 306 in-service teachers from eight secondary schools.
 One concept that was found in the research was that for the individual category, which included personal skills and feelings, saw that anxiety and computer self-efficiency had an impact on the teachers ability to teach.
 Through different organizational skill sets, technology could either be stressful and negative or reinforcing and positive for teachers.